anton-khodak/anton-khodak.github.io/about.markdown

 Tell me, what was the purpose of my life?
 P: Do you really want to know that?
 M: Absolutely.
-P: Do you remember when you went on a train Moscow-Kransodar in 1973?
+P: Do you remember when you went for vacation by train Moscow-Kransodar in 1973?
 M: Umm... well..
 P: And you also met some fellow travellers in the compartment.
 M: Yeah, I guess so...